-An image of a mum licking her newborn baby is going viral across the internet … so is baby licking the big new thing in postpartum to-do’s?!
+An image of a mum licking her newborn baby recently went viral across the internet.
+So, is baby licking now a thing?

 There are other reasons animals lick their babies, too.